WOO X Earn | 2024

 Designing the tier-based reward system

-To drive engagement, I designed a tier system where higher-tier users could invest larger amounts in Earn products, and created a prototype to validate my design concept in early stages.
+I designed core investment flows: lock funds for a set period and earn returns.
+To drive engagement, I also introduced a tier system where higher-tier users could invest larger amounts in Earn products.
+Then I created a prototype to validate my design concept in early stages.

 Hypothesis: